Senior Project Manager

 Consultancy, North America

 Christine first joined Mace's public sector team and has embraced different opportunities within the company ever since.
-Having also worked in the UK-based international team, Christine has recently made the move to our North America business and is now a senior project manager supporting our corporate real estate and retail clients.
+Having also worked in the UK-based international team, Christine made the move to our North America business and is now a senior project manager supporting our corporate real estate and retail clients.

 - How did your career lead you to Mace?